hongzhonglu/vivarium/doc/guides/composites.rst

 state of the model even though one's update is actually computed first.
 Processes in the second layer, though, see the model state after the updates from the first layer have been applied.

+..
+WARNING:: We will soon be removing layers from Vivarium and instead run each process at its own timestep.

+.. todo:: Update with layers removed.

 Second, let's discuss derivers.
 Derivers let us compute information from the model state that is useful for many processes to access.
 For